sin5678/inav_cn_wiki/Modes.md

 In RATE mode it allows one to makes a perfect yaw-stick only turn without changing attitude of the machine.
 There might be slight drift due to not instant response of PID control, but still much easier to pilot for a RATE-mode beginners.

 In ANGLE mode it also makes yaw turns smoother and completely pirouette-less.
 This is because TURN ASSIST introduces feed-forward control in pitch/roll and maintains attitude naturally and without delay.

-### FAILSAFE

-Lets you activate flight controller failsafe with an aux channel.
-Read [Failsafe page](https://github.com/iNavFlight/inav/wiki/Failsafe) for more info.

-### BLACKBOX

-If you're recording to an onboard flash chip, you probably want to disable Blackbox recording when not required in order to save storage space.
-To do this, you can add a Blackbox flight mode to one of your AUX channels on the Configurator's modes tab.
-Once you've added a mode, Blackbox will only log flight data when the mode is active.

-A log header will always be recorded at arming time, even if logging is paused.
-You can freely pause and resume logging while in flight.

-See [`BLACKBOX`](/iNavFlight/inav/blob/master/docs/Blackbox.md) for more infomation

 ## Auxillary Configuration